canjs/can-fixture-socket/readme.md

 ### Use with FeathersJS

-[Feathers](http://feathersjs.com/) is a minimalist, service-oriented, real-time web framework for modern applications.
+[FeathersJS](http://feathersjs.com/) is a minimalist, service-oriented, real-time web framework for modern applications.
 It is a NodeJS framework built on top of Express.
 It allows you to build REST-ful services and works with three [providers](https://docs.feathersjs.com/providers/): standard HTTP communication, WebSockets and Primus.

-The mocked server exposes [can-fixture-socket.Server.prototype.onFeathers] method to simulate [FeathersJS](http://feathersjs.com/) CRUD services.
+The mocked server exposes [onFeathersService](http://canjs.github.io/canjs/doc/can-fixture-socket.Server.prototype.onFeathersService.html) method to simulate [FeathersJS](http://feathersjs.com/) CRUD services.

 For example, given the following FeathersJS client app: